UM-Bridge/workshop/README.md

 The workshop will be held online and span two days:
 * Monday, December 12, 10:00 - 18:00 CET
 * Tuesday, December 13, 10:00 - 18:00 CET
+* For American time zones, we offer additional late sessions

 We plan to use gather.town as our online platform; details are TBA.